Sample Answer

 Which Leadership Decision-Making Style would allow for more Ethical Decisions?

 Ethical decision-making is very closely related to leadership characteristics.
 The type of leadership that is used reflects certain kinds of values and principles, which affect the quality of ethical decision-making.
 Leadership can either be centralized or decentralized.
-Centralized leadership represents a structure where power is unequally distributed such that a majority of the people are led by one entity.
+Centralized leadership represents a structure where power is unequally distributed such that most people are led by one entity.
 On the other hand, decentralized leadership is shared leadership, where power is distributed among more than one person.
 This style is an egalitarian leadership structure where all people have equal access to decision-making power (Weiss, 2014).
 The decision-making style that allows for more ethical decisions among the two above is the decentralized leadership style.

-Why Decentralized leadership is a Better Option
+Why Decentralized Leadership is a Better Option

 Decentralized leadership allows for flexibility in decision-making.
 Even though some decision-making styles may be favorable for some situations, they may not be good enough for others.
-When having one leader who uses one decision-making style in all situations, there may be instances when they make mistakes.
-Additionally, no single person is completely perfect and free from error.
+When having one leader who uses one decision-making style in all cases, there may be instances when they make mistakes.
+Additionally, no single person is entirely perfect and free from error.
 Giving the decision-making responsibility to one person means that, at one point, they will make a mistake.
 However, when more than one person shares the responsibility, they can discuss the issues related to a decision and determine the possibility of error before making the final decision (Andersson & Ostrom, 2008).
 More ideas from different people will make the final decisions more flexible and more likely to be ethical.

 References